rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_BN_W2.md

 1. When a processor is powered on, it starts executing instructions at a fixed address in memory.
 2. The *Basic Input/Output System* (**BIOS**) starts initializing the hardware.
 3. The BIOS sets up a standard execution environment for the next program to run such that it does not need to know specifics of the system.
-4. The next program is typically the **boot loader**, and its job is to find the operating system kernel itself, load it into memory, and start executing it.
+4. The next program is typically the **bootloader**, and its job is to find the operating system kernel itself, load it into memory, and start executing it.
 5. The OS kernel itself, once it is entered, initializes its own data structures and creates the first processes.
 Finally, it starts this new process executing, and the system is now in regular steady state.

 ## 3.6 Entering and leaving the kernel